ArisuUwU/mc_stoneskin_welcomeplugin/readme.md

 ![screenshot](./screenshot.jpg)

-- Could display the welcome message, and Op could reload the config
+- Could display the welcome message
+- Requires the welcome.* permission to reload the config

   - `/welcome` to display the welcome message
   - `/welcome reload` to reload the welcome message, (need op)